- Best Mastercard for cash back

 And don’t think we forgot about you, students!
 There’s a Mastercard out there for you too.

-Though the credit card selection for students might not have a whole lot of options, it doesn’t have to when you have some goodies like the
+Though the credit card selection for students might not have a whole lot of options, the

 Best no fee Mastercard with low interest